Grace128pan/Friends_Corpus_Analysis/README.md

 13) 017_DialogueLengthC/DialogueLengthC(complexity)_Compare are the sentence length and sentence complexity and their comparison of six characters in season1
 14) 018_Character_networks/018_Character_Networks1_Traits/Professions/Relations are network analysis of 6 characters and extract text information about different character's traits, professions and relations for season1
-15) 019_NER is the NER analysis of six characters in season1
-3. The main corpus used for analysis is seasonwise version corpus scraped from Kaggle
+15) 019_NER is the NER analysis of six characters in season1 III.
+The main corpus used for analysis is seasonwise version corpus scraped from Kaggle